32 Legitimate Ways to Earn Money Online, From the Convenience of Home

 You can sign up as an online juror through a site like eJury.
 When a new case is submitted, you’ll be notified.
 Jump in to review the case and answer questions.
 You can earn $5 to $10 per case, depending on its length.

-21. Do Calligraphy on the Side
+21. Do Calligraphy as a Side Business

 Maybe you don’t want to be a content writer, but if you have excellent handwriting skills and a set of calligraphy tools, you can address envelopes.
 You could make $2 to $5 a pop just for being a talented calligraphy writer.